Introduction to Talend Open Studio

 - Right-click tfileinputdelimited and select row-> main and draw a line to tlogrow.

-- Click the schema and give the column type details or you can read the entire row as a string with one column and delimiter value should be empty.
+- Click the schema and give the column type details, or you can read the entire row as a string with one column, and the delimiter value should be empty.

 - You can skip the header and footer also.

 - In the tlogrow component, select the way how you want to see the data.
 Table format or single-line format.

 - tlogrow displays output in the run console.

 - After connecting both tfileinputdelimited and tlogrow, run the job from the run tab.